jproney/ProteinEBM/README.md

 - `model_5_expert_pretrained.pt`: Expert model pretrained with only `t<.15`.
 Used in refinement stage in structure prediction protocol.
 - `model_6_expert_frozen_1m_md.pt`: **This is ProteinEBM-x from the paper**.
 Derived from Model 5 finetuned on 1M frames of MD with middle layers frozen.
 Used for decoy ranking, stability prediction, conformational biasing, direct folding simulation, and sampling the `t<0.1` noise levels during fast-folder Langevin annealing. **Use this checkpoint for scoring applications.**

+All of these checkpoints are stored at https://huggingface.co/jproney/ProteinEBM/tree/main.

 ## Loading the Model and Scoring Structures

 Here is a minimal example of loading a model, parsing a protein from a PDB, and computing an energy: